 Other reasons have been given for Joseph's teachings regarding plural marriage.
 Critics claimed Joseph was motivated by lust and greed.
 Believers proposed plural marriage protected women or allowed more children to be born.
 But these reasons fail to explain such a radical institutional practice involving thousands of families over several decades.
-None of those reasons explain why modern temple practices allow a man to be sealed to more than one wife during his lifetime.
+None of those reasons explain why modern temple practices allow a widower or divorced man to be sealed to another wife.
 None of these other reasons is sufficient to justify Joseph's willingness to die rather than disobey.